juanjqo/tutorial-dqrobotics-with-coppeliasim/docs/get_started/preamble/installation.rst

         |

         Add to the path both the library and the remoteApi.
-Usually they are located in
+Usually, they are located in